-4. When shopping online, it is critical that you spend a little time looking at the site that you are currently considering buying from.
-You will find information about the web page from other sites and the Better Business Bureau.
-Not researching them could lead to you obtaining the products you did not order or getting billed a lot more than you should have.
+1. When you shop online, it is essential that you spend a little time looking at the site that you are currently considering buying from.
+You can find information about the web page from other sites and the Better Business Bureau.
+Not researching them can lead to you obtaining the products you probably did not order or getting billed greater than you should have.

 2. When you shop online, be sure the site you are on starts with "https".
 The "S" signifies that the site is secure, which entails that one could safely enter your personal information without having to be worried about identity theft.
 When a site lacks the "S" in it, you may want to avoid using it.

 3. Make sure that you're entering your payment details on a secure site.
 Try to find "https://" in the URL of the site that you're trying to buy something from.
 If you don't see that or no sign of any website security, then it's probably a wise idea not to trust those people together with your account information.

 4. Always remember your financial budget and credit limits when you shop online.
 The virtual arena of online shopping has gotten a lot of people in serious debt.
 You need to take a look at online shopping in the same way you look at offline shopping.
 Never buy items online that you don't have the cash to pay for.